idle-binary/principles-of-web-accessibility/README.md

 # Principles Of Web Accessibility

-_A set of high-level guiding principles for approaching design and remediation for an accessible web._
+_A set of high-level guiding principles for approaching web accessibility._

 * [Perfection is the enemy](#perfection-is-the-enemy)
 * [By default or death](#by-default-or-death)